Family of Adolf Hitler: 1890s

 Adolf was a sickly child, and his mother fretted over him.
 Alois, who was 51 years old when Adolf was born, had little interest in child rearing and left it to his wife.
 When not at work he was typically either in a tavern or busy with his hobby, beekeeping.

 In 1892, Alois was transferred from Braunau to Passau.
 He was 55, Klara 32, Alois Jr. 10, Angela 9, and Adolf 3 years old.
 In 1894, Alois Hitler was reassigned to Linz.
 Klara gave birth to their fifth child, Edmund, on 24 March 1894, and it was decided that she and the children would stay in Passau for the time being.

 In February 1895, Alois Hitler purchased a house on a 3.6 ha plot in Hafeld near Lambach, approximately 50 km southwest of Linz.
 The farm was called the Rauscher Gut.
 He relocated his family to the farm and retired on 25 June 1895 at the age of 58 after 40 years in the customs service.
 He found farming difficult; he lost money, and the value of the property decreased.
 On 21 January 1896, his daughter Paula was born.
 Alois was often home with his family.
 He had five children ranging in age from infancy to 14; Bradley Smith suggests he yelled at the children frequently and made long visits to the local tavern.
-Robert G. L. Waite noted, "Even one of his closest friends admitted that Alois was 'awfully rough' with his wife Klara and hardly ever spoke a word to her at home.
-If Hitler was in a bad mood, he picked on the older children or Klara herself, in front of the rest."
+Robert G. L. Waite noted, "Even one of his closest friends admitted that Alois was 'awfully rough' with his wife Klara and hardly ever spoke a word to her at home."

-After Alois and Alois Jr had a violent argument, Alois Jr left home at 14, and the elder Alois swore he would never give the boy any inheritance more than what the law required.
-Apparently Alois Jr's relations with his stepmother Klara were also difficult.
-After working as an apprentice waiter in the Shelbourne Hotel in Dublin, Ireland, Alois Jr was arrested for theft and served a five-month sentence in 1900, followed by a nine-month sentence in 1902.
+After Alois and Alois Jr. had a violent argument, Alois Jr. left home at 14, and the elder Alois swore he would never give the boy any inheritance more than what the law required.
+Apparently Alois Jr.'s relations with his stepmother Klara were also difficult.
+After working as an apprentice waiter in the Shelbourne Hotel in Dublin, Ireland, Alois Jr. was arrested for theft and served a five-month sentence in 1900, followed by a nine-month sentence in 1902.